Alexander538/e-commerce-app/README.md

- E-commerce app model using React with JavaScript, Redux for state management and Firebase for database and authentication.
+ E-commerce app model using React, Redux for state management and Firebase for database and authentication.
 Current Deploy: https://coolhats4coolcats.netlify.app